GaelCoin/GaelCoin/README.md

 ----------------

 Gaelcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.

+ - 1% Pre-mine of which 5 Million will be given away to Irish Residents
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 450K blocks
- - ~84 million total coins
+ - ~650 million total coins

-The rest is the same as Bitcoin.
  - 50 coins per block
- - 2016 blocks to retarget difficulty
+ - 48 Minutes to retarget

 For more information, as well as an immediately useable, binary version of the Gaelcoin client sofware, see http://www.Gaelcoin.org.